buildspace/buildspace-projects/Flow_NFTs/en/Section_2/Lesson_2_Build_Wallet_Connect_Button.md

 You can also try out [Lilico](https://lilico.app/) - it's a custodial wallet that works as a browser extension, just like other popular wallets.
 If you decide to use this, download it and set it up now.

 Head back to VS Code and open the `App.js` file in the `src` directory.
 You should see a bunch of code already there.
-Apart from the Cadence folder, this is a plain React app, just like one you'd generate with Create React App.
+Apart from the Cadence folder, this is a plain React app, just like the one you'd generate with Create React App.
 I've just added styling to save you some time :D

 ### ⚡ Using the FCL (Flow Client Library)
 Remember what I mentioned about FCL at the start?
 It standardises wallet connections so you only need to write wallet connection code *once*.
 Let's set it up!